Mansfield ISD Schools 2026: 20 A-Rated Campuses & Rankings

 Magnet and Traditional High Schools

-Seven of Mansfield ISD's eight high schools earned A ratings in TEA's 2024-25 release.
+All eight of Mansfield ISD's high schools earned A ratings in TEA's 2025-26 release.
 The eight are five traditional zoned campuses (Lake Ridge, Timberview, Mansfield, Summit, Legacy), two application-based magnets (Frontier STEM Academy, Early College HS), and one alternative campus (Phoenix Academy).
-Legacy is the only B, at score 88.
+Legacy High School rose from a B (88) to an A (93) this year, so the district no longer has a non-A high school.

 MISD splits into two application tracks and five address-based zones.
 Magnet schools accept students district-wide after an application process.
 Traditional schools pull from defined attendance zones.
 Both magnets scored 99/100 in the most recent TEA release.